rain-king/simplex_py/README.md

 2. Identify when there is no feasible solution.
 3. Edge cases with only equalities.
 4. Print the original problem without slack and artificial variable columns.
-5. Working with multiple equalities (tested so far it does't work with two equalities).
+5. Working with multiple equalities (gets processed but gets a different answer to linprog highs).

 ## Usage
 Needs numpy installed.